← All Articles

 Common Follow-Up Mistakes to Avoid

 Even experienced event planners struggle with AI keynote follow-up because the content requires technical understanding that many lack.
-A 2024 survey of 847 corporate event managers found that 62% felt "underprepared" to support AI speaker follow-up effectively.
+Most corporate event managers we've spoken with acknowledge feeling underprepared to support AI speaker follow-up effectively, which is completely understandable given how rapidly this field evolves.

 Critical Mistakes and Solutions:

 Mistake 1: Generic Resource Sharing Don't send attendees to the speaker's general website or blog.
 Create curated lists specific to your industry and company size.
-A pharmaceutical company's needs differ dramatically from a retail organization's requirements.
+A pharmaceutical company navigating FDA regulations around AI-assisted drug discovery has dramatically different needs than a retail organization exploring inventory optimization.

 Mistake 2: Overwhelming Information Dumps Avoid sharing every AI article published in the past month.
 Focus on 3-5 highly relevant resources that directly connect to keynote content.
-Quality beats quantity for busy executives.
+Quality beats quantity for busy executives who are already drowning in information.

-Mistake 4: Missing Implementation Timelines AI projects often take 6-18 months to implement.
+Mistake 4: Missing Implementation Timelines AI projects often take 6-18 months to implement meaningfully.
 Create realistic timelines and check-in schedules rather than expecting immediate action.
+Patience and sustained support yield better results than pressure for quick wins.

 The most damaging mistake involves treating AI keynotes like traditional presentations.
-Event planners who use standard follow-up approaches see 43% lower engagement rates compared to those who adapt their strategies for technical content.
+Event planners who use standard follow-up approaches see notably lower engagement rates compared to those who adapt their strategies for technical content.

 Speaker Collaboration Opportunities